MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Web Sites/HOL 2.md

 	_Change Application Key_

 1. Connect to the FTP publishing service by FileZilla.
 You can download and install FileZilla to manage all your folders.
 FileZilla is a free ftp solution.
 The client version can be downloaded from [here](https://filezilla-project.org/).
+It has Windows and Mac version.
+The UI is almost exactly the same.

 	Provide the **Host Name**, **User Name** and **Password** of your deployment credentials.
 The **Host Name** is available from the Dashboard in the portal under FTP HOST NAME (or FTPS HOST NAME) and will look something like _ftp://waws-prod-blu-001.ftp.azurewebsites.windows.net_.
 Make sure that the **User Name** is prefixed by the **Web Site** name (e.g. **mydiangowebsite1\trainingwebsiteuser**)